Campus Resources

 Wellness Center

-DMU’s state-of-the-art Wellness Center is open daily and provides extensive opportunities that are free to the campus population.
-Wellness opportunities offered to all students, at any fitness level, include classes to promote weight management; fitness classes; body composition testing; individualized exercise programs; health coaching consultations; personal/athletic trainers; individual Personal Wellness Profile (PWP) – an assessment tool that identifies personal health risks and provides strategies for reaching health and fitness goals; chair massages for a nominal fee; plus a Plus One option available for all students and much more!
-Additional information is available on the center’s website.
+DMU’s state-of-the-art Wellness Center at 8025 Grand in West Des Moines is open 24-7 and the 3200 Grand location in Des Moines provide extensive opportunities that are free to the campus population.
+Wellness opportunities offered to all students, at any fitness level, include wellness incentive programs to promote healthy lifestyles; fitness classes; intramurals; body composition testing; individualized exercise programs; health coaching consultations; personal/athletic trainers; individual Personal Wellness Profile (PWP) – an assessment tool that identifies personal health risks and provides strategies for reaching health and fitness goals; massages for a nominal fee; plus a Plus One option available for all students and much more!
+Additional information is available on the centers' website.